-Just like your lawn, trees need feeding to thrive.
+Just like your lawn, trees need care and feeding to thrive.
 If planted in the lawn, the tree will benefit from the same fertilizer you apply to the grass.

-If you use a lawn fertilizer that contains herbicides for broadleaf weeds, this additive can damage or even kill trees.
+If your tree care involves the use of a lawn fertilizer that contains herbicides for broadleaf weeds, this additive can damage or even kill trees.

 Tree spikes and injection feeding are other methods for fertilizing a tree.

 When planting a young tree, leave a Mulch ring three to ten feet in diameter (depending on tree size) around the base of the tree.

 Grass that grows too close can actually be harmful to young trees.